Is our university education still contemporary?

 What such Professorto teach their students?

-Before some Zeit I talked to one at an event Professor a Hamburg university, where it is responsible for training in media studies.
+Some time ago I talked to one at an event Professor a Hamburg university, where it is responsible for training in media studies.
 And he told me about a serious problem: that one did not know how to train the young people properly, because one had no idea what would be needed on the labor market tomorrow.

 The prospective media people are currently learning to program apps because that is currently the big hit with publishers.
 In the near future, however, my interlocutor was certain that something completely different would be asked for again.
 And he should be right.